IamBeltran/month-class/README.md

 - Type `Sumary` [See Sumary](#Type-Sumary)

-Description: Summary of the month.
+Description: Summary of the month with information on weeks, working days and dates.

 An object with the properties `dates`, `days`, `weeks`, and `workdays`.